 Rettet die Deutschen

-The viral campaign “Rettet die Deutschen” (“Save the Germans”) was my final work for the screendesign & webdesign studies at the Freie Hochschule Freiburg, which I’ve successfully completed in March 2011.
+The viral campaign “Rettet die Deutschen” (“Save the Germans”) was my thesis for the screendesign & webdesign studies at the Freie Hochschule Freiburg, which I’ve successfully completed in March 2011.

 The campaign critically shows the opinion-forming headlines in the media, which are often manipulating the population and causing prejudices.
 The project was split in two phases.